tiantianbian/gitskills/README.md

 # gitskills
 Creating a new branch is quick and simple.
-But you need to practice.
+But you really need to practice.